AvdonR/intro-to-iot/README.md

 * Clone or download this repository
 * Install modules using `npm install`
 * Set up [PostgreSQL with Docker](https://docs.docker.com/samples/library/postgres/).
 Once Docker is installed, create a new PostgreSQL database using the following commands.
-If a different database name and password is chosen here, you must also update the `.env` file to relfect this change.
+If a different database name and password is chosen here, you must also update the `.env` file to reflect this change.

 ```bash
 docker pull postgres